8 Aug 2022

 This article will provide you with a comprehensive overview of how to write a loan agreement by covering the following key points:

 What is a loan agreement?

-What are the different types of the loan agreement?
+What are the different types of loan agreements?

 Why have a loan agreement?

 How to write a loan agreement?

 Make sure you read until the end, as we will be providing free template loan agreements for you to navigate your business and personal life with ease and confidence.

 A loan agreement is a contract between a borrower and a lender.

 Loan agreements serve as a written repository of the terms and conditions of which the lender has agreed to lend money to a borrower.
-Loan agreements specify, amongst other things, the term of the loan, the repayment procedures, details on interest payments payable by the borrower on loan.
+Loan agreements specify, amongst other things, the term of the loan, the repayment procedures, and details on interest payments payable by the borrower on the loan.

 Loans can be bilateral or syndicated.
 Bilateral and syndicated loans are different due to the different number of lenders involved.

 In a bilateral loan, there is a single lender – often one bank or financial institution.
 As such, there are only two parties involved in the transaction – the borrower and the lender.

-For a syndicated loan, on the other hand, there are multiple lenders involved, usually being several banks or financial institutions.
+For a syndicated loan, on the other hand, there are multiple lenders involved, this usually being several banks or financial institutions.
 Each lender puts up a portion of the loan, which collectively goes to the borrower.
 This is usually used when there are large sums involved, as an individual bank does not want to risk making a loan of such a large sum to a single borrower.
 Instead, banks will provide smaller amounts which, when collated provide the borrower with the borrower's desired amount.

 Loans can also be distinguished based on whether they are commercial or personal.